See Hidden Washington Forest Straight from Harry Potter Books

 Why is the Huh Rain Forest so Special?

-The rain forest still looks basically the same that is has for the last 5,000 years and it is the only forest of its kind in the United States.
+The rainforest still looks basically the same as it has for the last 5,000 years and it is the only forest of its kind in the United States.
 That is what makes it so special and why it is protected.
 The forest is filled with life everywhere from seemingly unlimited amounts of foliage to birds and even elk and is visited by tons of hikers every year.

 Hoh Lake in Washington State

-The rain forest also sits on the edge of lake Hoh that could easily be the same lake near Hogwarts school in the books because it is so beautiful.
+The rainforest also sits on the edge of lake Hoh which could easily be the same lake near Hogwarts school in the books because it is so beautiful.
 Be warned because the hike is long and tough to get to the lake climbing to 3800 feet, but it is worth it.
-This rainforest trail is one of the most beautiful and special places in all the world that you can visit.
+This rainforest trail is one of the most beautiful and special places in the world that you can visit.
 How do you find it in Washington, and can anyone explore it?

 How do You Find Hoh Rain Forest in Washington State?

-The Hoh Rain Forest is found about 13 miles south of Forks Washington.
+The Hoh Rainforest is found about 13 miles south of Forks Washington.
 If you want to explore, the area is great for easy hiking with mostly flat elevation.
 There are three trails to choose from, two shorter trails and one larger 12-mile-long trail.
-Even the 12-mile hike has flat elevation for most of the trail making them accessible for moderately experienced hikers.
+Even the 12-mile hike has flat elevations for most trails, making them accessible for moderately experienced hikers.

 What are the Directions to Find the Hoh Rainforest?